Financial Communication

 Establishing rules for minutes, documentation, timelines, and accountability in Executive decision-making

-Providing clear, plain-language resources so every member understands how their union governs and how decisions are made
+Providing accessible clear, plain-language resources so every member understands how their union governs and how decisions are made

 The Goal